loighic/loighic.github.io/_pages/macro/pt3a/fiscal_2.md

 Conversely, if AD is decreasing (i.e., shifting to the left), then unemployment is increasing and the price level is falling, which means that there is deflation.

 In the 1950s, A.W.
-Phillips, an economist at the London School of Economics, was studying the AD-AS model, which was still relatively new at the time, and he noticed this trade-off in the model between unemployment and inflation.
+Phillips, an economist at the London School of Economics, was studying the AD-AS model, which was still relatively new at the time, and he noticed this trade-off between unemployment and inflation.
 He analyzed 60 years of British data to see how accurate the model was on this point, and he found exactly what the model predicted.

 This relationship between unemployment and inflation became known as the Phillips curve.
 The graph right below shows a theoretical Phillips curve with the rate of inflation and unemployment rate on the vertical and horizontal axes.